How to Add Your Resume on LinkedIn (Bonus Tip Included)

 To build your resume on LinkedIn, go to your profile by clicking the Me button in the top bar next to your Notifications, and hitting View Profile.
 Credit: Pranay Parab.
 Once your profile is open ...

-5. How to Add Your Resume to LinkedIn in 2022
+6. How to Add Your Resume on LinkedIn

 From LinkedIn's navigation bar, select Jobs .
 From the positions offered, find one that has the Easy Apply icon on it.
 Those are the jobs that you can quickly apply to using a saved resume on LinkedIn.
 When prompted, click Upload Resume and attach your latest resume to the application.
 If you're using different resumes for different ...